WalmsleyIsRad/WalmsleyIsRad.github.io/index.md

 # Dictionaries 10/19/2018

 This week I was introduced to dictionaries.
 I learned that you need french brackets to create a dictionary.
 I learned that each key has a value in the dictionary.
 I learned that you can have lists inside dictionaries and dictionaries inside lists.
 I learned that you use the regular brackets to do anything else with a dictionary except create it.
 I learned that coding takes time and patience.

+---

+# While Loops/Scope 10/26/2018

+This week I learned about how while loops work.
+I also learned about the scope of a variable.
+The scope was described when a variable was active.
+I also learned how to print words in all caps.
+I learned that indenting matters when you want certain code to be placed inside the loop and also outside the loop.
+I learned that variables created inside the loop are only active inside that loop.